normanwongcl/normanwongcl.com/data/blog/recreating-components-based-on-material-design-guideline-in-figma.md

 lastmod: '2022-02-18'
 tags: ['figma', 'material design', 'web design']
 draft: false
-summary: Using ruler and rectangle width and height to measure web dp unit in Figma
+summary: Using ruler and rectangle width and height to measure dp unit in Figma
 authors: ['default']
 ---